 In order to maintain cultural alignment on an ongoing basis, make sure to:

 - Use your internal communication channels to share content that educates your employees about the pillars of your corporate culture.
+This could include practical examples, leadership messages, or real stories that bring your values to life in day-to-day work.

 A Great Company Culture Naturally Raises Employee Engagement